 The Sapphire SoC is based on the VexRiscv core created by Charles Papon.
-The VexRiscv core is a 32-bit CPU using the ISA RISCV32I with M and C extensions, has five pipeline stages (fetch, decode, execute, memory, and writeback), and a configurable feature set.
+The VexRiscv core is a 32-bit CPU using the ISA RISCV32I with M, A, F, D, and C extensions, has five pipeline stages (fetch, decode, execute, memory, and writeback), and a configurable feature set.

 In the Sapphire SoC, the VexRiscv core is user configurable, and can support AXI4 and APB3 bus interfaces and instruction and data caches.
-The processor can run at speeds up to 1.16 DMIPS/MHz.